MIDFIELDR/midfieldr/README.md

 R packages in examples and vignettes

-- *Data preparation.*   We use the data.table system and some base R for data manipulation \[@Dowle+Srinivasan:2022:data.table\].
-To assist users who might prefer other systems, the MIDFIELD Institute website
-  \[@midfieldinstitute:2024\] includes tutorials providing side-by-side base R, data.table, and dplyr solutions to common data shaping tasks using MIDFIELD practice data.
+- *Data preparation.*   We use the data.table system and some base R for data manipulation ([Dowle and Srinivasan 2022](#ref-Dowle+Srinivasan:2022:data.table)).
+To assist users who might prefer other systems, the MIDFIELD Institute website ([Lord et al. 2024](#ref-midfieldinstitute:2024)) includes tutorials providing side-by-side base R, data.table, and dplyr solutions to common data shaping tasks using MIDFIELD practice data.
-- *Charts.*   Our preferred package for charts is ggplot2
-  \[@Wickham:2016:ggplot2\].
-The lattice package \[@Sarkar:2008\] also
-  offers users comprehensive control over graphical elements (though our lattice experience is no longer current).
+- *Charts.*   Our preferred package for charts is ggplot2 ([Wickham 2016](#ref-Wickham:2016:ggplot2)).
+The lattice package ([Sarkar 2008](#ref-Sarkar:2008)) also offers users comprehensive control over graphical elements (though our lattice experience is no longer current).

 ## Usage